gvwilson/thirdbit/fiction/iffy/index.md

-from its early days as a research station through the opening of the mines and its years as a labor camp for people that the revolutionary government in far-off London didn't want at home but didn't want to turn into compost—at least, not yet.
+from its early days as a research station through the opening of the mines and its years as a labor camp for people that the government in far-off London didn't want at home but didn't want to turn into compost—at least, not yet.
 The largest picture was of a tattered Union Jack flying over London at the height of the machine wars.